nick-friedrich/dockfinity/WISHLIST.md

 ### Profile Management

-- [ ] Add apps, URLs, folders in a profile
+- [ ] Add URLs in a profile
 - [ ] Smart Web links: include website shortcuts (fetch favicon automatically or custom icons)
 - [ ] Custom icons & colors for tiles
 - [ ] Works offline, no cloud dependency, runs locally
-- [ ] Saves a "Default" profile (original Dock) so you can revert
 - [ ] Optionally "spacers" or separators
+- [x] Saves a "Default" profile (original Dock) so you can revert
 - [x] Hide DockFinity icon in Dock in Settings
 - [x] Profile sidebar + menu bar access
+- [x] Ability to add folders to a profile

 ### Icon & Tile Customization